belle0327/Pr23_CEG3004_Project/README.md

 * **Median**: Provides a central tendency robust to transient noise or outliers.
 * **25th & 75th Percentiles**: Describe the dynamic range and the spread of the feature distribution.

-This statistical aggregation ensures that the model receives a consistent input size regardless of the original audio clip duration.
 ---

 ### 4. Model